Information for Visitors with Disabilities

 Requesting Accommodation

 The United States Army is committed to ensuring that all activities, benefits, facilities, programs and services operated by Army National Military Cemeteries and Arlington National Cemetery are fully accessible to everyone.
-If you believe that a modification is in the best interest of ensuring ANMC and ANC are accessible to you, and it can be reasonably made, we will make every effort to accommodate your request.
-You may request a change to make the activities, benefits, facilities, programs and services more accessible to you if you find them inaccessible.
+If you believe that a modification is in the best interest of ensuring that ANMC and ANC are accessible to you, and if this modification can reasonably be made, we will make every effort to accommodate your request.
+You may request a change to make activities, benefits, facilities, programs and services more accessible to you if you find them inaccessible.
 To request a reasonable modification, please call us at (703) 692-6202 or email us at usarmy.pentagon.hqda-anc-osa.mbx.eeo@army.mil

 Please click here for additional Army information on disabilities

-If you believe you have been excluded from, denied the benefits of, or subjected to discrimination due to your disability while using any ANMC or ANC service, you are encouraged to report it to the ANC EEO Office:
+If you believe you have been excluded, denied benefits or subjected to discrimination due to your disability while using any ANMC or ANC service, you are encouraged to report it to the ANC EEO Office:

 Arlington National Cemetery